syncfusion-content/winui-docs/winui/Slider/thumb-and-overlay.md

 ## Thumb height and width

-You can change the thumb heigth and width of the slider using `ThumbHeight` and `ThumbWidth` properties respectively.
+You can change the thumb height and width of the slider using `ThumbHeight` and `ThumbWidth` properties respectively.
 The default values of both properties are 20.

 {% tabs %}